Jyotipanwar1/AIRLINE/README.md

-We apply random forest regressor it it would give r2score 0.87 then we apply rfe to select best feature for our model and help us to eliminate redundant features total_stops,Journey_day,Airline_jet_airways ,Journey_month came out to be a best features. and features like additional_info_charges_airports,Airline_Vistara Premium economy ,Additional_Info_No check-in baggage included came out to be most redundant features. after eliminating these features we made a function linear regression in which we fit lasso,ridge,elastic net and it will give not so much good prediction. after that we craete a function for bagging boosting models and xgb give best r2score 94.we choose that model  as our final model
+We apply random forest regressor it it would give r2score 0.87 then we apply rfe to select best feature for our model and help us to eliminate redundant features total_stops,Journey_day,Airline_jet_airways ,Journey_month came out to be a best features. and features like additional_info_charges_airports,Airline_Vistara Premium economy ,Additional_Info_No check-in baggage included came out to be most redundant features. after eliminating these features we made a function linear regression in which we fit lasso,ridge,elastic net and it will give not so much good prediction. after that we craete a function for bagging boosting models and xgb give best r2score 94 across all other models.